stefonarch/LXQt-Wayland-files/README.md

 #### Notes

+* Multiple user session are possible alongside a normal session started by sddm by  simply login on tty and using one of the [start scripts](https://github.com/stefonarch/LXQt-Wayland-files/tree/main/start_scripts).
+Screenlocking is not handled though.
+Using `kwin_wayland` multiple user sessions are fully supported.
 * Module`lxqt-globalshortcuts`  loads but cannot register shortcuts on wayland.
 Global shortcuts are handled by the compositor only.
 * Some applications in autostart may not work under wayland and/or can cause high cpu usage - see "scripts" folder for a selective autostart of applications depending on session type x11/wayland.
 For wayland-only applications useìing the autostart settings from the compositor is recommended.
 * LXQt screenlock settings are not applied in wayland.
 Using `kwin_wayland` screenlocking is provided by the compositor while `swaylock` can be used in wlroots-based compositors.